 Blogging is a fantastic way to write about things that you are passionate about, help other people with the knowledge that you have, all while simultaneously earning an income from home.
-Before I started blogging, I had no clue it could be so profitable.
+Before I started blogging as a stay at home mom (SAHM), I had no clue it could be so profitable.

-But, there’s a learning curve if you have never done it before.
-In this eBook, I will make it so easy, you’ll wonder why you’ve not done it before.
-Between my step by step video tutorial to all the screenshots walking you through it and this companion eBook, you will have no trouble setting up your own blog from start to finish.
+But, there’s a learning curve for how to make money with a mom blog if you have never done it before.
+In this ebook, I will make it so easy, you’ll wonder why you’ve not done it before.
+Between my step by step video tutorial to all the screenshots walking you through the set up and this companion eBook, you will have no trouble setting up your own blog from start to finish.
 And the best news is, that it costs VERY LITTLE to begin!

 ** Click here to print this post for easy reference